ddeutils/ddeutil-io/README.md

-The **Input/Output transport utility objects** created for `load` the config data from any file format types like `.yaml`, `.json`, or `.toml`, and manage retention and version of this config file lifecycle, or data serialization object with Pydantic model.
+The **Input/Output transport utility objects** created for `load` the config data from any file format types like `.yaml`, `.json`, or `.toml`, and manage retention and version of this config file lifecycle.

 ## :round_pushpin: Installation